-Gold Course, The Wigwam Resort
+at The Wigwam

-Gold Course Overview
+Gold Course overview

 Often referred to as “Arizona’s Monster”, the Gold Course at The Wigwam is a Robert Trent Jones Sr. design.
-Measuring a brutal 7,345-yards from the back tees it has more than earned its nickname and presents a supreme challenge to even the best of players.
+Measuring a brutal 7,345 yards from the back tees it has more than earned its nickname and presents a supreme challenge to even the best of players.

 The Gold Course at The Wigwam is a treat to play for golfers and the challenge it presents is legendary in Arizona.
-The 660-yard, par-5 10th hole perfectly encapsulates this challenge, it requires golfers hit three long shots to reach the green in regulation and chance for par, maybe birdie.
+The 660 yard, par-5 10th hole perfectly encapsulates this challenge; it requires golfers hit three long shots to reach the green in regulation and chance for par, maybe birdie.

-The Gold Course was built exactly six years after Robert Trent Jones Sr. completed one of his other signature works at Firestone Country Club and the courses have often been billed as rivals since.
+The Gold Course was built exactly six years after Robert Trent Jones Sr. completed one of his other signature works at Firestone Country Club and the courses have often been touted as rivals since.